Skip to main content

 Cross-platform feature flag service

 This means ConfigCat has SDKs for .NET/C#, Java, Android, iOS, Node, Javascript, Python, Go, and PHP.
-It turned out part of our userbase wanted snake_case_names for feature flag keys because that fits better their platform's conventions.
+It turned out part of our user base wanted snake_case_names for feature flag keys because that fits better their platform's conventions.

 Feature flag key formats